anmud/learntocode/css-in-depth/007_Structural Selectors.md

 ## There are several nth pseudo-classes.

-It will help you to be more specific. nth pseud-classe target element or elements based on argument passed to the selector.
+It will help you to be more specific. nth pseudo-classes target element or elements based on argument passed to the selector.

 ```css
 :nth-child(3n)